 Others, like coleus and cannas with dramatically painted or variegated foliage, are the plaid chintz of the garden – they pack pizazz, but add one pattern too many and you uncork visual chaos.

-The Victorians, known for quite a bit of restraint interpersonally, went a little nuts on exteriors – in fashion, architecture, and gardens.
-No need to poke Dr. Freud on Facebook to figure that one out.
-(The 1995 movie “Angels and Insects” , based upon the A.S.
-Byatt novel, illustrates this syndrome with fearsome clarity.)
+The Victorians, known for quite a bit of restraint inter-personally, went a little nuts on exteriors – in fashion, architecture, and gardens.
+No need to text Dr. Freud for his take on that one.
 Bedding schemes recreated intricate Bokhara carpets, weaving with coleus and pansies instead of wool.
 It was the golden age of the plant-hunter.
-Conservatories brimmed with the biggest, weirdest, smelliest exotic discoveries that explorers like E.O.Wilson could import.
+Conservatories brimmed with the biggest, weirdest, smelliest exotic discoveries that explorers like E.O.Wilson could find.

 Gertrude Jekyll, octogenarian queen of the mixed-border, exploded the Victorian stranglehold on garden design.
 She favored naturalistic drifts of plants in micro-engineered color sequences.
 Unlike the sports-franchise contrasts popular with the Victorians, Jekyll’s borders were soothing lullabies made up of bass notes of grays and blues with high notes of pinks, whites, and purples.

-Much like my mother’s fun orange leather club chair had no place in the dusty mauve and slate blue world of the 1980s, eventually the loud bedding plants, palms and outsized cannas came to look brash and bizarre amid the pastel schemes of Jekyll.
+Much like my mother’s fun orange leather club chair had no place in the dusty mauve/slate blue world of the 1980s, eventually the loud bedding plants, palms and outsized cannas came to look brash and bizarre amid the pastel schemes of Jekyll.

 But today tropicalissmo has taken hold, thanks to pioneering designers like Richard Hartlage , Marco Polo Stufano and Piet Oudolf, and prominent gardeners like Thomas Hobbs and Linda Cochran.
 Bold is the new black.
 Actually, in gardening, black is the new blue, but that’s a post for another day.

 Dahlias and canna cultivars are increasing like very happy rabbits; compact dahlias, called “border dahlias,” are even allowed to play reindeer games with the daylilies and bee balm.
-Coleus, once sold as nameless mixes in the shade section of the nursery, have leapfrogged into botanical garden borders, and sport actual names.
+Coleus, once sold as nameless mixes, have leapfrogged into botanical garden borders, and sport actual names.
 The memory of the stigma lingers, however: Stainedglassworks.com, retailer, writes: “The handful of plantsmen still pretending to disdain COLEUS simply have not caught up with the Victorian gardeners!”
-Some plant publicist is trying to prove these are not the fussy plants of the Victorian era; the names definitely depict life on the wrong side of the tracks, for example: “Hit and Run,” “Private Dancer,” “Rising Temperatures,” “Devil’s Seed,” and “Satanic Embers.”
-I say, be not afraid of the names or the colors – check out the wattage on these varieties:

 These flamboyant baubles can add just the right sparkle to containers – as designers have discovered.
 A bit of red blood grass (Imperata cvs.), purple-leaf canna, or lime sweet potato vine (Ipomea batatas) will add pop and instant street cred to your geraniums.